chromaui/chromatic-docs/index.md

 ---

-## Next: Setup Chromatic
+## Next: Setup and publish

-🎉Setup Chromatic to publish your Storybook in less than 2 minutes.
+⬆️Setup Chromatic to publish your Storybook.
+It takes less than 2 minutes.

 <a class="btn primary round" href="/setup">Read next chapter</a>